Modzybear/Open-Halo-Library/README.md

 file path to a Halo map file.
 From there, you can get the tag count, and use the extract_tag(index, path) function to extract tags.

-The testing main in cache.cpp uses the extract_tag function to extract all tags in a map and places them in a new folder "tags/."
+The testing main in map.cpp uses the extract_tag function to extract all tags in a map and places them in a new folder "tags/."

 The tags folder becomes nearly identical to what the original Halo